aleshaleksey/fansys23/10-conditions-types.md

 ___
 ## Natural and supernatural origins

 Most entities and phenomena in the game are classified as **natural**/**mundane** (Nat) or **supernatural** (Sup).
 "Natural" implies that it generally obeys the laws of logic, mathematics, physics and other natural laws.
-"Supernatural" implies the fantastic that it does not (although it must obey game mechanics, so it clearly obeys some form of logic).
+"Supernatural" implies the fantastic, which might not obey those laws (although it must obey game mechanics, so it clearly obeys some form of logic).
 A normal house is "natural"/"mundane", but a house possessed by a hungry demon is most certainly "supernatural" (at least until someone gets rid of the demon).
-The "supernatural" includes gods, spirits, magic and much more.
+The "supernatural" includes gods, spirits, magic and more.

-Often supernatural entities are not effected by "natural" attacks, or have a resistance to them and have abilities that defy reason and bypass mundane, "natural" defences.
+Often supernatural entities are not affected by "natural" attacks, or have a resistance to them and have abilities that defy reason and bypass mundane, "natural" defences.

 Most characters are fundamentally "natural", but possesses some "supernatural" abilities and traits.
 This is an important factor both in building a character and playing it.

 ___
 ### Natural and Supernatural damage and abilities

 Damage can be either Nat or Sup.
-Nat damage first affects the target's SP, being at least partially absorbed, before before affecting HP.
+Nat damage first affects the target's SP, being at least partially absorbed, before affecting HP.
 It generally affects the physical form.
 Sup damage is first buffered, at least in part, by an entity's MP, before affecting HP.
 It affects an entity's essence or spirit.
 Thus if an entity takes 10 "fire"[Sup] damage, the first, say, 7 points may be absorbed by MP, with the remaining 3 points doing HP damage.
 The exact calculation for maximum Nat damage absorbed by SP is [CON + 2 x SP dice total], and is symmetrical for MP and Sup (see ["Resource Pools"](02-base-rules.md#resource-pools) section).

-Damage caused by mundane or martial abilities is Nat, unless the ability is very powerful, at which it may become Sup.
-Damage caused by magic, spells and other supernatural abilities is usually Sup, but may also be Nat on occasion (most notably ["physical"](10-conditions-types.md#physical-damage) damage from spellsis considered Natural).
+Damage caused by mundane or martial abilities is Nat, unless the ability is very powerful, at which point it may become Sup.
+Damage caused by magic, spells and other supernatural abilities is usually Sup, but may also be Nat on occasion (most notably ["physical"](10-conditions-types.md#physical-damage) damage from spells is considered Natural).

 Some types of damage bypass both MP and SP, and attack HP directly.
 Entities that possess abilities that inflict these types of damage are extremely dangerous.

-Nat abilities are fueled by SP dice.
-Sup damage is fueled by MP dice.
+Nat abilities are fuelled by SP dice.
+Sup damage is fuelled by MP dice.

 ___
 ### Resistance to damage and conditions

 This is covered in depth in ["Combat: Damage and Death"](04-combat.md#damage-and-death).
-In short, resistance to a type of damage means an entity takes half the damage from that type.
+In short, resistance to a type of damage means an entity takes half the damage from that type (rounded down).
 Damage vulnerability means it takes the full damage and then takes half the damage again (in short x1.5).

-Resistance to a condition means the entity has advantage on the saves vs a condition. vulnerability means it has disadvantage.
+Resistance to a condition means the entity has advantage on the saves vs a condition.
+Vulnerability means it has disadvantage.

 Immunity to a damage type or condition means the entity is not affected by it.